A cold coming we had of it,

 Small moments in long journeys, like small lights in a large darkness, often linger in the memory.
 They come unbidden, occur when you are not ready for them, and are gone before you understand them.
 You “had the experience, but missed the meaning.”
 All you can do is hold them and hope that understanding will, in time, come to you.

 For hours the lights of the Los Angeles metroplex surround you as if they have no end.
 But they do end.
-In time, the valley narrows and you come to the stark edge of the lights.
+In time, the valley narrows and you come to the edge of the lights, the place where the houses stop.
 Then you drive into a dark section of highway known as the Grapevine.

 The Grapevine snakes up over the mountains that ring the Los Angeles Basin to swirl down the far side into the endless flatland of the Great Central Valley.
 From entrance to exit is about 50 miles.